How Mekong River is turning into a new flashpoint in Indo-Pacific | DW | 12.08.2021

 China, one of Laos' closest political allies and trade partners, is a key investor in Mekong River projects

-For several years, US politicians have adopted the Japanese slogan of a "free and open Indo-Pacific," calling for international law to apply over disputes in the South China Sea, in which China is accused of acting aggressively.
+For several years, US politicians have adopted the Japanese slogan of a "free and open Indo-Pacific," calling for international law to apply over disputes in the South China Sea, where China is accused of acting aggressively.

 Earlier this month, during the East Asia Summit foreign ministers' meeting, US Secretary of State Antony Blinken called for "a free and open Mekong."